AliHamza2317/DataMinning_Assignment03/README.md

 2. Download the dataset  `creditcard.csv` from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud and place it in the `data/` directory.

-3. Run the `main.py` script:
-   python main.py
+3. Open and run the `main.ipynb` notebook using Jupyter.

    This will train the model and output the Precision-Recall AUC score as well as a classification report.